Click on each question to see the answer.

 “Bothers me” in this instance is related to someone who experiences frequent anxiety attacks.

-The symptoms listed are related to the physiological responses felt when in an emergency response mode.
+The symptoms you mentioned such as feeling hot and sweaty, are related to the physiological responses felt when in an emergency response mode.
 The flight or fight response is the body’s natural way to tell us we are in danger.

 Anxiety mimics the emergency response system; however anxiety is not necessarily an appropriate response when we are not actually in danger.
 It can therefore lead to health problems.